hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 ----------------------------------
 ``python`` is *engine* of ``gunicorn`` even for ``django``.
 This ``python`` is running inside *sandbox* called virtualenv.
 Gunicorn will **activate** this virtualenv for us and *run* django app.

 That's all.
 Not that hard, huh?
-Basically **nginx~gunicorn~django**. ``python`` is powering it and ``virtualenv`` is just wraps python version (it is not neccesity to have virtualenv, if it's easier to understand it).
+Basically **nginx~gunicorn~django**. ``python`` is powering it and ``virtualenv`` is just wraps python version (it is not necessity to have virtualenv, if it's easier to understand it).

 Let's do it
 ===========

 nginx configuration
 -------------------
-Covered in other tutorial, you must be able to make it to the point that you are able to see *nxinx welcome page*.
+Covered in other tutorial, you must be able to make it to the point that you are able to see *nginx welcome page*.

 Installing python and virtualenv
 --------------------------------
-About virtual enviroments there is tons of guides on the internet - feel free to educate yourself :D .
+About virtual environments there is tons of guides on the internet - feel free to educate yourself :D .
 Here is my brief guide.

 To do that we'll need to install ``python-virtualenv``.
 Install it and then create some folder for our test case.
 Let it be ``/var/www/test``.
 Also install ``python`` of version 3, if you haven't done that before.